techtanzeel/collado-io/src/pages/markdown/iomando-11/index.md

 tags: ["iomando", "product"]
 ---

-ℹ️ This post was originally posted on August 2012 on the official iomando blog and it announced the first major update of our product.
+ℹ️ This post was originally published on August 2012 on the official iomando blog and it announced the first major update of our product.

 ![iomando access](./iomando-access.jpg "iomando access")